Gambling and online casinos in Ethiopia

 Online gambling

-but not directly prohibited - which created a "gray zone" for operators.
+Online gambling in Ethiopia does not have a separate law, but is not directly prohibited - which has created a "gray area" for operators.

 Local players actively use both domestic and offshore platforms.